ms813/chess-server/README.md

 java -jar target/chess-0.0.1-SNAPSHOT.jar
 ```

+To access the in-memory h2 console, go to http://localhost:8080/h2-console and log in with the following credentials:
+* JDBC URL = `jdbc:h2:mem:testdb`
+* User Name = `sa`
+* Password field should be blank

 For API documentation, please check the swagger ui at http://localhost:8080/swagger-ui.html

 Thanks and full credit to the awesome library https://github.com/bhlangonijr/chesslib for all of the actual chess stuff